Conditions for Convergence of Dynamic Regressor Extension and Mixing Parameter Estimator Using LTI Filters: Extended Regressor Equations and DREM

-In recent years, ELREs have been used to ease the PE requirement in novel estimator schemes, such as the concurrent \cite{CHOetal}, or composite learning \cite{PANYU}.
+In recent years, ELREs have been used to ease the PE requirement in novel estimator schemes---see the recent survey in \cite{ORTNIKGER} for more details and a complete list of references.
+Two examples of these estimators are the concurrent \cite{CHOetal} and composite learning \cite{PANYU}.
 Within these methodologies, a dynamic data stack is built to discretely record online historical data, and the convergence of parameter estimation is managed monitoring the excitation over an interval.
-That is, the PE condition \eqref{pe} is replaced by the strictly weaker assumption that the regressor is IE, whose definition is given as follows. \begin{definition}\rm A bounded signal $\phi \in \rea^q$ is $(t_0,t_c,\mu)$-IE if there exist $t_0 \geq 0$ and $t_c>0$ such that \begequ \int_{t_0}^{t_0+t_c} \phi(s) \phi^\top(s) ds \ge \mu I_q \endequ for some $\mu>0$. \end{definition} See the recent survey in \cite{ORTNIKGER} for more details and a more complete list of related references.
+That is, the PE condition \eqref{pe} is replaced by the strictly weaker assumption that the regressor is IE, whose definition is given as follows. \begin{definition}\rm A bounded signal $\phi \in \rea^q$ is $(t_0,t_c,\mu)$-IE if there exist $t_0 \geq 0$ and $t_c>0$ such that \begequ \int_{t_0}^{t_0+t_c} \phi(s) \phi^\top(s) ds \ge \mu I_q \endequ for some $\mu>0$. \end{definition}

+The IE condition is called ``exciting over a finite time interval'' in \cite[Definition 3.1, pp. 108]{TAO}, where it was used to analyze some convergence properties of the estimation error in the gradient algorithm.